 HackerEarth, 3 years and a new logo

-Few people know of it, but Vivek and I had started working on HackerEarth even before we graduated from college.
+Few people know of it, but me and Vivek had started working on HackerEarth even before we graduated from college.
 To be specific we were working on MyCareerStack, but few things that we did during that time laid the foundation for HackerEarth.

-I have often seen this, a lot of startups invest significantly in branding, even before they launch.
-We, on the other hand, have been very different.
+I have seen this very often these days, a lot of startups invest significantly in branding, even before they launch.
+We have been very different.
 For the last 3 years, we have been consciously putting off the topic of branding and having a logo for HackerEarth.

-The logo is an attempt to say what HackerEarth truly is, we are a platform for hackers and like each and every one of you, we are passionate about writing code, writing better code and being a better programmer every single day.
+The logo is an attempt to represent what HackerEarth truly is, we are a platform for hackers and like each and every one of you, we are equally passionate about writing code, writing better code and being a better programmer every single day.

 Get advanced recruiting insights delivered every month